 Today, Friday the 31st of January, the UK will leave the European Union after 47 years.
 It feels less the end of an era than an era of endings.
 The other day in a busy shopping street I was struck by a poster bearing a quote by Primo Levi – Every age has its own fascism.
 Why, I wondered, does this poster exist?
 Who paid for it?
 What is its purpose?

-Watching people come and go I noticed that in the space of less than 50 yards, three men sat on the pavement begging, presumably homeless.
-I saw too that more shops had closed down, including two charity shops.
+Watching people come and go I noticed that in the space of less than 50 yards, three men, presumably homeless, sat on the pavement begging.
+I saw too that several shops had closed down, including two charity shops.
 So why am I so offended to see a poster quoting Levi plastered on a wall in Glasgow?
 Because it normalises hate much in the same way that daubing shop windows with Nazi swastikas stakes a claim on neutral territory.
 Because it’s a piece of misdirection.
 Because there are bigger problems.
 In a crowded field it’s no more than a puerile gesture but even so, it’s remiss of those responsible not to include the rest of Levi’s quote.

 “Every age has its own fascism… and we see the warning signs wherever the concentration of power denies citizens the possibility and the means of expressing and acting on their own free will.
 There are many ways of reaching this point, and not just through the terror of police intimidation, but by denying and distorting information, by undermining systems of justice, by paralyzing the education system, and by spreading in a myriad subtle ways nostalgia for a world where order reigned, and where the security of a privileged few depends on the forced labour and the forced silence of the many.”